daattali/daattali.github.io/_posts/2015-05-09-setup-rstudio-shiny-server-digital-ocean.md

 DigitalOcean provides virtual private servers (they call each server a *droplet*), which means that you can pay *$5/month* to have your own server "in the cloud" that you can access from anywhere and host anything on.
 Check out [my DO droplet](https://daattali.com/) to see it in action!
 Use [my referral link](https://m.do.co/c/358494f80b99) to get $10 in credits, which is enough to give you a private server for your first 2 months.

 I only found out about DO a couple of months ago when I asked my supervisor, [Jenny Bryan](https://twitter.com/JennyBryan), if there was a way for me to do some R-ing when I'm away from my machine.
 She told me that she doesn't have a solution for me, but that I should check out DigitalOcean, so I did.
-And it turns out that it's very convenient for hosting my own RStudio Server and anything else I'd like to host, and very affordable **even for my student self**. :)
+And it turns out that it's very convenient for hosting my own RStudio Server and anything else I'd like to host, and very affordable **even for my student self**. :) (2017 update: I'm not longer a student, but I do still love the pricing of this service!)

 This post will cover how to set up a machine from scratch, set up R, RStudio Server, Shiny Server, and a few other helpful features on a brand new DO droplet (remember: droplet = your machine in the cloud).
 The tutorial might seem lengthy, but it's actually very simple, I'm just breaking up every step into very fine details.
 Based on feedback from others, it should take about 30 minutes to go through this post and get everything set up.